SU(d)-Symmetric Random Unitaries: Quantum Scrambling, Error Correction, and Machine Learning: Results

 We adopt the complementary channel formalism \cite{Beny2010,kong2022near}.
 We partial trace out $B$ instead of $\bar{B}$ in the discussion around Eq.\eqref{eq:complementary} and obtain

 from the encoding protocol.
-We also assume that $\Psi^{\bar{A}}$ is a pure, SU$(d)$-symmetric state.
-It is straightforward to check that this defines a SU$(d)$-covariant code in the following sense:
+We also assume that $\Psi^{\bar{A}}$ is a pure and SU$(d)$-symmetric state.
+It is straightforward to check that this defines an \emph{SU$(d)$-covariant} encoding map in the following sense: